Modern Day Bids Bidding Information

 - Last bid > $5000: $200

 The minimum bid is always the current bid plus the bid increment.
 For example if the current bid is $100, by the above chart the bid increment is $5, so the minimum bid is $105.

-Please note that these number may be changed without notice and we do not guarantee this list for accuracy.
+Please note that some auctions use different bidding increments.
+These number may be changed without notice and we do not guarantee this list for accuracy.
 The bid increment may be other than this list due to special circumstances determined by Modern Day Bids or the Seller.